SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 **Definition**
 Metadata (for data) can be defined as [“a set of data that describes and gives information about other data”](https://en.wikipedia.org/wiki/Metadata) or [“Meta is a prefix that in most information technology usages means 'an underlying definition or description'”](https://whatis.techtarget.com/definition/metadata).
 For some more information and examples, just [follow this link](https://web.archive.org/web/20160306145239/http://www.theguardian.com/technology/interactive/2013/jun/12/what-is-metadata-nsa-surveillance#meta=0000000).

-For the software case, we have defined metadata as “a set of data that describes and gives information about software with the purpose of make it findable/discoverable”
+For the software case, we have defined metadata as “a set of data that describes and gives information about software with the purpose of making it findable/discoverable”

 > ## Exercise: Thinking of metadata
 > #### Time 5 minutes
 >
-> Let's think about metadata useful to describe a publication.
-We have for instance title and authors.
-What other metadata can you think about?
+> Let's think about why metadata is useful to describe a publication.
+We have for instance a title and authors.
+What other metadata can you think of?
 Why would you say those are metadata?
 >
 > By the end of this exercise, you should be able to better understand the difference between data and metadata.
 >
 > > ## Solution
 > >
-> > Some other common metadata for publications are starting page, ending page, journal where it was published, voumen and item.
+> > Some other common metadata for publications are starting page, ending page, journal where it was published, volume and item.
 > >
 > > They are considered metadata because they give you information about the publication but they are not the publication.
 > >
 > {: .solution}
 {: .discussion}

-## Documentation vs Metadata
+## Documentation vs metadata
 **Definition**
 From Wikipedia, [“Software documentation is written text or illustration that accompanies computer software or is embedded in the source code.
 It either explains how it operates or how to use it, and may mean different things to people in different roles.”](https://en.wikipedia.org/wiki/Software_documentation)